 On December 15, 2004, the Company acquired the Marriott Bethesda Suites, a 274-suite hotel located in Bethesda, Maryland for total consideration of approximately \$41.9 million (including working capital).
 Transaction costs of \$248,000 were incurred and capitalized in conjunction with the acquisition.
 The Company leases the land underlying the Marriott Bethesda Suites pursuant to a ground lease that provides for ground lease rental payments that are stipulated in the ground lease and increase 5.5 percent per annum over the remaining eighty-three year term of the lease.
 The Company concluded that the ground lease terms are above current market and recorded a \$5.8 million unfavorable lease provision at the acquisition date.
-The hotel will continue to be managed by a subsidiary of Marriott under a new management.
+The hotel will continue to be management agreement.
 The Company reviewed the terms of the hotel's mortgage debt in conjunction with the purchase accounting.
 The Company concluded that the current mortgage terms are above current market and, accordingly, the Company recorded a \$3.0 million debt premium to record the debt at fair value as of the acquisition date.
 The Company is planning to complete a \$4.8 million renovation of the hotel.